btegenbosch/jquery-preload/README.md

         $('#image-container').append(images);
     });

-By notified when a single image is loaded.
+Be notified when a single image is loaded.

     $.preload(['1.jpg', '2.jpg']).progress(function (image) {
         alert('Loaded image: ' + image.src);
     });

-By notified when a image failed to load.
+Be notified when a image failed to load.

     $.preload(['1.jpg', '2.jpg']).progress(function (image, isError) {
     	if (isError) {